-⚠ WARNING: Only leave your Lift either engaged on Safety Locks or fully lowered.
+WARNING: Only leave your Lift engaged on a Safety Lock position or fully lowered.

 • Pushbutton Air Valve.
 Press and hold the pushbutton on the Pushbutton Air Valve as part of the process to lower the Runways.
 Located on one side or the other of the Power Unit (depending on where it was installed).
 Pressing and holding the pushbutton on the Pushbutton Air Valve disengages the Safety Locks, which is needed to lower the Runways.